 So it’s up to you but please, weigh your decision carefully.
 Using other people’s lives as your tourist backdrop should be something you think through – it’s not innocuous.

-I barely had a couple of days to myself in Nairobi so I sadly didn't visit a number of places on my list.
+I had so little time to myself in Nairobi I sadly didn’t visit a number of places on my list.

 With more time, I might have gone to the Railway Museum, given my addiction to trains; to the Nairobi National Museum to better understand Kenya’s position as the “cradle of mankind”; and one of the Maasai markets, which shift daily and carry handicrafts from beyond Nairobi (if you’re not a bargainer, try honing your haggling skills first).

-Long white sandy beaches, glorious sunrises and sunsets, palm fronds swaying in a gentle breeze...
-I may have been working but for a few hours I pretended I was on holiday.
+Long white sandy beaches, glorious sunrises and sunsets, palm fronds swaying in a gentle breeze – the perfect postcard.
+I may have been working but for a few hours, I pretended I was on holiday.
 I tapped on my laptop as the sea air swept by, feeling incredibly lucky to be right here, right now.

-There used to be a wonderful overnight train from Mombasa to Nairobi - wonderful because you'd wake up at dawn and watch the wildlife watching you with curiosity as you toot by.
+There used to be a wonderful overnight train from Mombasa to Nairobi – wonderful because you’d wake up at dawn and watch the wildlife watching you with curiosity as you tooted by.
 It has been replaced by a new Chinese-built high-speed train which cuts the overnight journey to five hours.
-People are saying good things about it!
+People are saying good things about it.

 In Nairobi, taxis are the way to go.
 You’ll easily find them at malls and major sights, but I recommend you book taxis ahead of time from a trustworthy source.
 Your hotel or guesthouse can help, or you can use my own favorite driver, Moses (his contacts are in the resources section below).

 Here’s more information on the various Nairobi tourist attractions named above

 - Nairobi National Park – organize your own trip or if you have limited time, take a quick tour of the park